 For further reassurance, check your child’s growth and weight charts or see your doctor or maternal and child health nurse.
 Remember that your child’s growth rate is slowing, so their food intake may reduce.

 Keep calm about fussy eating in toddlers

 Parents who feel worried about their child’s eating habits may try to force or cajole their child into eating their meals.
 If your child resists, mealtimes can become stressful.
 Try to avoid food becoming a power struggle.

 - Don’t delay introducing lumpy foods – most children will manage lumpy foods by 7-8 months.

 - Remember that your child will never voluntarily starve themselves.
 Children are very good at judging their hunger and fullness signals.

-- Be realistic about the amount of effort you put into making your child’s meals.
-Don’t feel resentful when they refuse to eat.
+- Be realistic about the amount of effort you put into making your child’s meals as their stomachs are still very small.